CerebralCoding/FaceMask/README.md

 It's built using the core components from my now discontinued app Blufa.

-*Please note I'm in the process of cleaning up the old codebase, and will gradually update this repo to a working state!*
+*Please be aware that most of the code is from 2022 and I will gradually rewrite it*

 ## Description